 7.1.1 Overview

-A sensing procedure allows a STA to perform WLAN sensing and obtain measurement results.
-A sensing session is an instance of a sensing procedure with associated operational parameters of that instance (Motion 8, 20/1849r4).
+A sensing procedure allows a STA to perform sensing and obtain measurement results.
+A sensing session is an agreement between a sensing initiator and a sensing responder to participate in the sensing procedure.
+(Motion 8, 20/1849r4).

-A sensing session is composed of one or more of the following phases: ,setup phase, measurement, phase, reporting phase, and termination phase (Motion 15, 20/1851r4).

-A sensing session may be comprised of multiple burst instances (Motion 14, 21/0145r4).

-More than one sensing responder may participate in the measurement phase and reporting phase Motion 16, 20/0145r5

-(Motion 24, 21/0644r4).(Motion 24, 21/0644r4).

-A sensing initiator is a STA that initiates a WLAN sensing session.
-A sensing responder is a STA that participates in a WLAN sensing session initiated by a sensing initiator.
-A sensing transmitter is a STA that transmits PPDUs used for sensing measurements in a sensing session.
-A sensing receiver is a STA that receives PPDUs sent by a sensing transmitter and performs sensing measurements in a sensing session e(Motion 9, 20/1849r4).

-A STA can assume multiple roles in one sensing session (Motion 9, 20/1849r4).
-In a sensing session, a sensing initiator might be a sensing transmitter, a sensing receiver, both or neither (Motion 10c, 21/0147r3).

 A sensing session is pairwise and is identified by MAC addresses and/or associated AID/UID (Motion 23, 21/0644r4).

+A sensing procedure is composed of one or more of the following: WLAN sensing session setup and the WLAN sensing measurement setup as defined below (7.1.2, 7.1.3), WLAN sensing measurement instance (7.1.4), WLAN sensing measurement setup termination, and WLAN sensing session termination as defined in 7.1.5 and 7.1.5a respectively (Motion 15, 20/1851r4).

+A sensing procedure may be comprised of multiple sensing measurement instances (Motion 14, 21/0145r4).

+The sensing measurement instance includes multiple phases as defined below (7.1.4)

+More than one sensing responder may participate in the sensing measurement instance Motion 16, 20/0145r5

+The Measurement Setup ID may be used to identify operational attributes of the sensing measurement instances (Motion 24, 21/0644r4).

+The Measurement Instance ID may be used to identify the sensing measurement instance that utilizes attributes of the same Measurement Setup ID (Motion 24, 21/0644r4).

+The Dialog Token field may be a possibility to contain both the Measurement Setup ID and the Measurement Instance ID (Motion 24, 21/0644r4).

+A sensing initiator is a STA that initiates a sensing procedure.
+A sensing responder is a STA that participates in a sensing procedure initiated by a sensing initiator.
+A sensing transmitter is a STA that transmits PPDUs used for sensing measurements in a sensing procedure.
+A sensing receiver is a STA that receives PPDUs sent by a sensing transmitter and performs sensing measurements in a sensing procedure (Motion 9, 20/1849r4).

+A STA can assume multiple roles in one sensing procedure (Motion 9, 20/1849r4).
+In a sensing procedure, a sensing initiator might be a sensing transmitter, a sensing receiver, both or neither (Motion 10c, 21/0147r3).

+In a sensing procedure a sensing responder may be a transmitter, receiver, or both.

 A sensing initiator may maintain multiple sensing sessions (Motion 23, 21/0644r4).

-7.1.2 Setup phase
+7.1.2 WLAN sensing session setup

-In the setup phase of a sensing session, a sensing session is established, and operational parameters associated with the sensing session are determined and may be exchanged between STAs (Motion 15, 20/1851r4).
+In the sensing session setup of a sensing procedure, a sensing session is established, and operational parameters associated with the sensing session are determined and may be exchanged between STAs (Motion 15, 20/1851r4).

+7.1.3 WLAN sensing measurement setup

+7.1.3.1 General

-An optional negotiation process in the sensing setup phase is defined that allows for a sensing initiator and a sensing responder to exchange and agree on operational parameters associated with a sensing session (Motion 17, 20/0370r1; Motion 23, 21/0644r4).
+An optional negotiation process of the Measurement setup is defined that allows for a sensing initiator and a sensing responder to exchange and agree on operational attributes associated with a sensing Measurement instances (Motion 17, 20/0370r1; Motion 23, 21/0644r4).
+The operational attributes may include responder’s roles, measurement report types and other operational parameters

-The Measurement Setup ID may be used to identify attributes of the sensing measurement instances (Motion 24, 21/0644r4).

-The type of measurement result reported in a sensing session shall be decided by its initiator (Motion 13, 21/0147r3).
+The type of measurement result reported in a sensing procedure shall be decided by its initiator (Motion 13, 21/0147r3).

 More than one type of sensing measurement results may be defined (Motion 12, 21/0147r3).

-7.1.3 Measurement phase
+7.1.3.2 TB sensing measurement setup

+7.1.3.3 Non-TB sensing measurement setup

+7.1.4 WLAN sensing Measurement instance

+7.1.4.1 General

-In the measurement phase of a sensing session, sensing measurements are performed (Motion 15, 20/1851r4).
+In the measurement instance of a sensing procedure, sensing measurements are performed (Motion 15, 20/1851r4)and the results are reported

+7.1.4.2 TB sensing measurement instance

+7.1.4.2.1 Polling phase

+7.1.4.2.2 NDPA sounding phase